 Consequently, the price you pay is always the same.

-Insurance policies, magazine subscriptions, and learning courses also fall into this category.
+Insurance policies, magazine subscriptions, gym memberships, and learning courses also fall into this category.

 Variable Recurring Payments